 And the good news, you can too.

-Just go to my pillow.com, promo code Sean, and take advantage of one of Mike Lindell's best offers, his special four-pack.
+Just go to mypillow.com, promo code Sean, and take advantage of one of Mike Lindell's best offers, his special four-pack.

-You get 50% off to my pillow premium pillows, two go anywhere pillows.
+You get 50% off to MyPillow Premium Pillows, two GoAnywhere pillows.

-Now, my pillows made in the USA, has a 60-day unconditional money back guaranteed, no risk to you, and a 10-year warranty.
+Now, MyPillow is made in the USA, has a 60-day unconditional money-back guarantee, no risk to you, and a 10-year warranty.

-You don't want to spend more sleepless nights on a pillow, tossing in tourney that's not working for you.
+You don't want to spend more sleepless nights on a pillow tossing in tourney that's not working for you.

-Just go to MyPillow.com right now.
+Just go to mypillow.com right now.

 Use the promo code Sean, and you get Mike Lindell's special four-pack.

-You get two MyPillow Premium Pillows, two go anywhere pillows, 50% off, and you'll start getting the kind of peaceful and restful and comfortable and deep healing and recuperative sleep you've been craving and deserve.
+You get two MyPillow Premium Pillows, two GoAnywhere pillows, 50% off, and you'll start getting the kind of peaceful, restful, and comfortable, and deep healing, and recuperative sleep you've been craving and deserve.

-MyPillow.com, promo code Sean.
+Mypillow.com, promo code Sean.

-All right, glad you're with us on what is supposed to be a huge, massive Inspector General Newsweek.
+All right, glad you're with us on what is supposed to be a huge, massive Inspector General news week.

-It's getting very frustrating to me.
+It's getting very, very frustrating to me.

 Linda is in a foul mood today.

-Uh what the train didn't get in.
+What the train didn't get in?

-Your car broke down over the weekend.
+You had a, what, your car broke down over the weekend?

-Do you have a show to do?
+Don't you have a show to do?

 I do, but you know, looking at you scowling at me makes it harder.

-Um, obviously, you had a tough day today.
+Obviously, you had a tough day today.

-A rough day.
+Had a rough day.

 All right, right in front of you is moonshine.